-The brain communicates with the body and gut, and increases hunger hormones in an attempt to raise energy intake as a way to restore lean body mass.
-As the body restores fat at a faster rate than lean body mass, the result is in overall increase in body fat, leaving you in a worse position than when you started the diet.7 For this reason, it’s recommended that weight loss should be gradual, over a course of weeks and months.
+The brain communicates with the body and gut and increases hunger hormones in an attempt to raise energy intake as a way to restore lean body mass.
+As the body restores fat at a faster rate than lean body mass, the result is an overall increase in body fat, leaving you in a worse position than when you started the diet.7 For this reason, it’s recommended that weight loss should be gradual, over a course of weeks and months.
 This limits the amount of muscle loss and reduces the risk of weight being piled back on.

 Are juice diets safe, what are the risks?

-As juices are typically made up of fruits and vegetables, juicing diets are often very low in protein.2 A reduced protein intake can lead to numerous health issues, which include nausea, headaches, dizziness, insomnia, anxiety, and shakiness.
+As juices are typically made up of fruits and vegetables, juicing diets are often very low in protein.2 A reduced protein intake can lead to numerous health issues, which include nausea, headaches, dizziness, insomnia and shakiness.
 Coincidently, these symptoms are often attributed to ‘toxins leaving the body’ by proponents of detox diets.2

 Protein is extremely important for building skeletal muscle.
 Muscle is extremely important for maintaining metabolic health as it provides a glucose storage point for energy, helps with fat oxidation, and increases resting metabolic rate.8

 An example of the dangers of prolonged juicing is highlighted in a case study, where an individual stayed on a juice diet for 6 weeks.
-An excessive intake of oxalate, which is found in foods such beets and parsley, ultimately led to kidney failure.2 Whilst this is an extreme example, it highlights the dangers of following such intense diet protocol.
+An excessive intake of oxalate, which is found in foods such as beets and parsley, ultimately led to kidney failure.2 Whilst this is an extreme example, it highlights the dangers of following such intense diet protocol.

 Take home message

-Although a juice drink can be a great way to include plenty of helpful vitamins and minerals, making juices the sole component of your diet isn’t advised due to the negative effects of low calories and a low protein intake.
+Although a juice drink can be a great way to include plenty of helpful vitamins and minerals, making juices the sole component of your diet isn’t advised due to the negative effects of low calories and low protein intake.
 There are numerous health risks and juicing should not be seen as a way to ‘detoxify’, as there’s no scientific evidence to back it up.

 As with most things in nutrition and health, it’s best not to take things to extremes.
-Although a juice diet may provide initial motivation, when looking to lose weight and keep it off, the most effective way is via a modest, sustained energy deficit (where you eat less calories than you burn in a day), with a diet containing adequate amounts of protein and plenty of exercise.
+Although a juice diet may provide initial motivation, when looking to lose weight and keep it off, the most effective way is via a modest, sustained energy deficit (where you eat fewer calories than you burn in a day), with a diet containing adequate amounts of protein and plenty of exercise.